-Indirect expenses aren’t the only costs you will have at you business.
+Indirect expenses aren’t the only costs you will have at your business.
 You will also have direct costs, which are expenses you can assign to the production of a specific product or service.

 Unlike indirect costs, you do not divide direct costs among different departments or projects.
 You must know your business’s direct and indirect costs when pricing products and updating your accounting books so your records are accurate.
 And, you need to separate costs to claim tax deductions.

 Examples of direct expenses include manufacturing materials, direct materials, and direct labor.